Robert B. Abrams: Commands

 Abrams has commanded at every level from company through divisional command.
 His first command was of D Company and Headquarters and Headquarters Company, 1st Battalion, 8th Cavalry Regiment.
 He deployed the company in support of Operations Desert Shield and Desert Storm.
 Abrams's next command assignment was at battalion level, with 1st Battalion, 8th Cavalry Regiment, 1st Cavalry Division.

-Later, Abrams served as the commander of the 1st Brigade Combat Team (Iron Horse), 1st Cavalry Division, where he deployed to East Baghdad, Iraq in support of Operation Iraqi Freedom II, as commanding general of Fort Irwin & the National Training Center, and most recently as commanding general of the 3rd Infantry Division at Fort Stewart, Georgia from 2011 to 2013, during which he served as commander of Regional Command South in Kandahar, Afghanistan.
+Later, Abrams served as the commander of the 1st Brigade Combat Team (Iron Horse), 1st Cavalry Division, where he deployed to East Baghdad in support of Operation Iraqi Freedom II, as commanding general of Fort Irwin & the National Training Center, and most recently as commanding general of the 3rd Infantry Division at Fort Stewart, Georgia from 2011 to 2013, during which he served as commander of Regional Command South in Kandahar.

 Abrams has extensive operational experience, having served as an operations officer at squadron, regimental and divisional level.
-Abrams has also served as an instructor, written doctrine and developed training at the United States Army Armor School, and as executive officer to the Commanding General United States Army Europe and Seventh Army.
+Abrams has also served as an instructor, written doctrine and developed training at the United States Army Armor School, and as executive officer to the Commanding General United States Army Europe and Africa and Seventh Army.

-Abrams's general officer assignments also include service as the Deputy Commanding General, Combined Arms Center-Training, Fort Leavenworth, Kansas and the commander of the National Training Center at Fort Irwin, California.
+Abrams's general officer assignments also include service as the Deputy Commanding General, Combined Arms Center-Training, Fort Leavenworth and the commander of the Fort Irwin National Training Center at Fort Irwin National Training Center.

 In 2015, Abrams was assigned as Commanding General, United States Army Forces Command, which oversees all United States Army combat units in the continental United States.

-On October 11, 2018, the Senate confirmed his nomination to command United States Forces Korea.
-Abrams relinquished command of Army Forces Command to his deputy commander, Lieutenant General Laura Richardson, on October 16, and assumed command of United States Forces Korea from General Vincent K. Brooks on November 7.
+On 11 October 2018, the Senate confirmed his nomination to command United States Forces Korea.
+Abrams relinquished command of Army Forces Command to his deputy commander, Lieutenant General Laura Richardson, on 16 October, and assumed command of United States Forces Korea from General Vincent K. Brooks on 7 November.

 In 2020, Abrams was among the candidates shortlisted to replace Admiral Philip S. Davidson as the commander of United States Indo-Pacific Command, but Admiral John C. Aquilino was nominated instead.

 In May 2021, Abrams was bestowed the Korean name Woo Byung-soo (Korean: 우병수) by the ROK-US Alliance Friendship Association in honor of "his contributions to the alliance and defense of South Korea".

-His retirement ceremony was held on August 31, 2021.
+His retirement ceremony was held on 31 August 2021.

 Education

 Abrams holds a Bachelor of Science degree from the United States Military Academy, a Master of Science in Administration from Central Michigan University, and a master's degree in Strategic Studies from the United States Army War College.

-His military schooling includes the Armor Basic [Cavalry] and Advanced Courses, Basic Airborne Course, Ranger School [Class 5–83], the Combined Arms and Services Staff School, the U.S. Army Command and General Staff College, and the Army War College.
+His military schooling includes the Armor Basic [Cavalry] and Advanced Courses, Basic Airborne Course, Ranger School [Class 5–83], the Combined Arms and Services Staff School, the United States Army Command and General Staff College, and the Army War College.